Eyelid Surgery Near Chattanooga

 Also Serving Calhoun, Cartersville, and Dalton

-Eyelid surgery is a type of procedure that can be performed for aesthetic or functional reasons.
+Interested in getting eyelid surgery near Chattanooga?
+Eyelid surgery is a type of cosmetic surgery that can be performed for either aesthetic or functional reasons.
 Eyelids that have a lot of redundant skin can make a person look very tired or even angry.
 Also, too much skin can cause the upper lids to become so heavy that they droop and cover the eyelashes, thereby affecting vision.
 Surgical excision of excess tissue and skin is something of an art form; the surgeon must remove just enough to effectively treat the problem, but not too much to make the patient's eyes look skeletal or sunken in.
 Dr. Joel Williams has many years of experience as a board-certified plastic surgeon performing eyelid surgery and delivering natural-looking results that patients love.

 Learn more about upper and lower eyelid surgery and contact Williams Plastic Surgery today to schedule a surgical consultation.